NishikiChisato/CppSelfLearningNote/CMU15-445/Notes/Buffer Pool Manager.md

 If a superkey has no porper subset, such minimal superkey are called *candidate key*

 We shall use the term *primary key* to denote *candidate key*, and to be clear, the meaning of these two concept are exactly the same

+#### Referential integrity constrain & foreign-key constrain

+> Page: 46

+The *foreign-key constrain* requires that attribute(s) of referencing relation must be the **primary key** of the referenced relation. the *referential integrity constrain*, on the other hand, simply requires that the value appearing in referencing relation **must** appears in referenced relation

+---

+## Introduction to SQL

+## Intermediate SQL

+### natural join & outer join

+Suppose we have two relation called $A$ and $B$ respectively, and only attribute they shared. *Natural join* operation will list the collection of tuple that have the same value of this attribute in both realtions.
+The tuple which don't appear in the result relation have two main reason, one is corresponding attribute value are not same; the other is this tuple of this attribute in first relation don't appear in the second relation

+Therefore, *outer join* is a workaround, which will list those tuple don't appear in second relation